outlearn-content/acquia/pages/entities-lesson6.md

-# Querying Entities in Drupal 8
+# Lesson 6: Querying Entities in Drupal 8

 ## In this lesson...